-- Not only you do need to be very careful handling hot caramel, you need to be aware that A) time is of the essence and B) the ramekin moulds will quickly become very hot.
+Not only you do need to be very careful handling hot caramel, you need to be aware that A) time is of the essence and B) the mould/moulds will quickly become very hot.

-- On the note of alfoil, make sure you don’t just cover the crème caramels in great swathes of it.
+On the note of tin foil, make sure you don’t just cover the crème caramel/s in great swathes of it.
 Because we’re using a water bath, this can invite water into your precious desserts.
 If you’re using individual sized tins, I recommend cutting the foil to size.